Businesses can take many different legal forms. Which one is right for yours?

 You started a business, you’re earning revenue, things seem to be going well, and everything is exciting.
 Your friends and colleagues tell you that you should incorporate to save tax and add legitimacy to your business.

-In this article, we’ll take a high-level look at the differences between business structures and discuss the advantages and disadvantages of using a corporation, sole proprietorship, or partnership.
-By the end, you should be able to decide if and when to incorporate your small business.
+In this article, we’ll look at the differences between business structures and discuss the advantages and disadvantages of using a corporation, sole proprietorship, or partnership.
+By the end, you should be able to decide when to incorporate your small business.
 But before diving into which business structure is right for you, it’s important to review the features of each type so you know what’s available.

 What is a Sole Proprietorship?